There is no specific test to diagnose migraines. Your GP has to observe a pattern of recurring headaches along with the other symptoms.

 - a diagnosis is unclear

-- you experience migraines on 15 days or more a month (chronic migraine)
+- you have migraines on 15 days or more a month (chronic migraine)

 - treatment is not helping to control your symptoms